“Modern exact clairvoyance, as developed by him [i.e., Rudolf Steiner],

 The Waldorf/Steiner belief system, Anthroposophy (meaning “human wisdom”), is based on a fundamental misunderstanding of the nature of knowledge and truth.
 Rudolf Steiner’s followers think they can "gain certainty" by developing powers of clairvoyance.
 They work to develop heightened powers of imagination, inspiration, and intuition — which Steiner identified as three stages of clairvoyance.
 When they think they have attained these, they believe that the views they form through these types of consciousness are true.
 They imagine something, or get an inspiration, of have an intuition...
 Such “human wisdom” becomes, in their view, essentially unarguable.* They are then freed from any need to dispute their views with outsiders; they feel no need to consider the opinions of outside scholars and scientists.** All external knowledge (i.e., knowledge developed through use of the senses, the brain, and the rules of logic) becomes suspect, in their view; to know the Truth, they look inward, not outward.
 They are “free” of external rules, limitations, and doubts; they are “free” to think what they want.

-Let's end our review of Rudolf Steiner College teacher training with one more tabulation of the Anthroposophical doctrines in the courses we have considered.
-In these courses alone, aspiring Waldorf teachers are taught about planetary stages of evolution/cosmic evolution, the evolution of consciousness, karma, reincarnation, macrocosm/microcosm, astrology, astrosophy, seven-year-long phases of incarnation, the twelve human senses, the four temperaments, the Anthroposophical take on the kingdoms of nature, the Anthroposophical take on human nature, planetary soul types/soul types in children, spirituality in art, mystery or occult centers, occult wisdom, Atlantis, cultural epochs (i.e., historical periods of spiritual evolution), meditative work to be done by teachers, spiritual streams, initiation, Sun initiates, and Isis.
+On this page, we have looked at numerous courses included in Waldorf teacher training programs.
+Here's a recap.
+Aspiring Waldorf teachers are taught about planetary stages of evolution/cosmic evolution, the evolution of consciousness, karma, reincarnation, macrocosm/microcosm, astrology, astrosophy, seven-year-long phases of incarnation, the twelve human senses, the four temperaments, the Anthroposophical take on the kingdoms of nature, the Anthroposophical take on human nature, planetary soul types/soul types in children, spirituality in art, mystery or occult centers, occult wisdom, Atlantis, cultural epochs (i.e., historical periods of spiritual evolution), meditative work to be done by teachers, spiritual streams, initiation, Sun initiates, and Isis.
 Among other things.
 All of this is taught, of course, "from the standpoint of Anthroposophy."

 There is no separation between the mysticism of Anthroposophy and the Waldorf worldview.
 Waldorf trainees study these subjects in order to become Waldorf teachers.
 Gentle reader, please bear this in mind.
 The people being taught to separate themselves from reality in this manner, the people receiving this instruction in the practice of self-deception, are aspiring Waldorf teachers.
 Soon after completing their training, they will offer themselves as educators for your children.
 If they have taken to heart the lessons given at Rudolf Steiner College and other Waldorf teacher-training schools, they may well rank among the very last people you should consider for such important work.